hatif03/slack-agent/README.md

 <br>
 <br>

-## Self-Hosted Slack Agent for your Slack
+## Self-Hosted Jerry for your Slack

-Slack Agent is not distributed as a Slack app, but you can easily self-host it the same way shown above.
+Jerry is not distributed as a Slack app, but you can easily self-host it the same way shown above.